TokutatukoT/Japanese-Empire/README.md

 # Japanese Empire

-An overpowered Japan mainly for cultural victory.
+This is an overpowered Japan mainly aims for cultural victory.
 Have fun!